 “Please tell us what to do,” I said.

 Ralph drank some beer and leaned forward in his seat.
 “All right,” he said.
 “If you’re really serious, this is what you need to know.”

 By the following night, Anne and I were back on the rig.
-As a scientist, I was skeptical of Ralph and Goldie’s beliefs, to say the least!
-As a person that had drilled many very risky wells, I knew better than to think I knew it all.
+As a scientist, I was skeptical, to say the least of Ralph and Goldie’s beliefs.
+As a person who had drilled many risky wells, I knew better than to think I knew it all.
 Like Bob Dylan said, “The only thing I know for certain is that I don’t know anything for certain.”